Back to ArticlesBanking & Savings

 Available for couples who want to manage money together.

-• Higher rates than Big Five banks
+• Interest rates often higher than traditional banks

-• Can set up multiple accounts for different goals
+• Ability to set up multiple accounts

 Cons to Consider